Eonil/DataSignalGraph.Swift/README.md

 -	*Storage*					--	A read-only state view that emits state mutation signals.
 	-	*Replication*			--	A storage that receives mutation signals to reconstruct state.
+		-	*Slot*				--	A replication that allows you to edit the value directly.
+									And you cannot send signals to this type objects.

 See `Protocols.swift` for details.
 It also serves as a documentation for each concepts.